Check and report the information on your investments to the Tax Administration, if necessary.

 Check that the information in the pre-completed tax return you received in the spring is correct.
 Report missing information and correct inaccurate information related to your investments either in MyTax or with a paper form.
 Provide information on the day indicated on your tax return at the latest.

 If you provide information on your investments on a paper form, always use the correct form:

-- Use form 9A (Capital gains and capital losses from trading with securities) for reporting all gains and losses resulting from the sale of securities in Finland and abroad.
-Also use this form to report transfers carried out through a remote intermediary in a foreign country (for your other capital income received through a remote intermediary, use Form 16B).
+- Use form 9A (Capital gains and capital losses from trading with securities) for reporting all gains and losses due to the sale of securities in Finland and abroad.
+Also use this form to report any sales carried out through a remote intermediary in a foreign country (for your other capital income received through a foreign remote intermediary, complete Form 16B).

 - Use form 50B (Capital income and deductions) for reporting dividends and profit shares of investment funds

 - Use form 16B (Statement on foreign income (capital income)) for reporting any dividends and profit shares of investment funds you have received from abroad, as well as any taxes you have paid abroad.

 Do not forget to deliver the paper forms to the Tax Administration on time.
 Please note that they must arrive on the date indicated on your tax return at the latest.
 How to declare with paper forms